-Coronavirus: US advisory panel approves emergency use of Moderna’s vaccine
+Coronavirus: India registers 22,890 cases, tally climbs to 99.79 lakh

-Globally, the coronavirus has infected more than 7.48 crore people and killed over 16.60 lakh.
+A US panel of experts on Thursday voted to recommend the emergency use of Moderna’s coronavirus vaccine.

 A US panel of experts on Thursday voted to recommend the emergency use of Moderna’s coronavirus vaccine.
 The Food and Drug Administration is likely to follow the recommendation.
 This means the Moderna vaccine could start being administered in the US as early as next week.